-Safety at work has been a global strategic focus area for several years.
-This is one of the reasons why we initiated a stronger and continued focus with many supporting activities.
-Among others these included: more focus on safety culture and near-miss incidents, preventive measures and an improved safety introduction course.
-Through a number of initiatives we aim to improve the safety behaviour of all employees.
-Our overall safety recommendations to employees: Take no risks, report near-misses, prevent accidens and search for improvements during your working day.
+Health and safety at work has been a global strategic focus area for several years.
+This is one of the reasons why we initiated a stronger and continued focus on this subject with many supporting activities.
+Through several initiatives we aim to improve the safety behaviour of all employees.
+Our overall safety recommendations to employees are: Take no risks, report near-misses and prevent accidents.